-From the questionnaires, it can be known that all stakeholders are in favor of the project activity.
+From the survey, it can be known that all stakeholders are in favor of the project activity.
 Local residents deem that the project activity will bring impact on environment, but in a slight way.
-Points on the impacts the stakeholders concern (Water, noise, atmospheric /air, soil and terrestrial ecological environment), the project owner will adopt relevant measures listed in Section D.1.
+Points on the impacts the stakeholders concern (dust, noise, soil and water conservation, solid wastes and ecological environment), the project owner will adopt relevant measures listed in Section D.1.
 No additional account is required to be taken of the comments received.